Encrypt Online

 JWT Decode Tool

-1. Paste your JWT into the input box.
+1. Paste the token into the input box.

-2. Review the header and payload JSON as the output updates.
+2. Review the header and payload JSON, then scan the warnings for high-signal issues.

 Example JWT